techtana/techtana.github.io/_posts_drafts/2025-08-30-manager-manifesto.md

 ## My answers to [first 1:1 questions](https://larahogan.me/blog/first-one-on-one-questions/)
 ### Grumpiness
 What makes you grumpy?
-> Whenever I feel like I don't have challenges to work on.
-Or, when I cannot solve a problem because of my mindset isn't tuned in and I can't yet see new perspectives to adopt.
+> Whenever I feel like I don't have challenges to work on or it becomes repetitive.
+And, when I cannot solve a problem because of my mindset isn't tuned in and I can't yet see new perspectives to adopt.

 How will I know when you’re grumpy?
 > When I sigh a lot.